sddm/sddm/docs/THEMING.md

 For each session, the model provides `file`, `name`, `exec` and `comment` properties.
 Also there is a `lastIndex` property, pointing to the last session the user successfully logged in.

+In SDDM 0.21+ there is a `count` property that provides count of available sessions.

 **userModel:** This is list model.
 Contains information about the users available on the system.
 This information is gathered by reading the user database provided by `getpwent()`.
 To prevent system users polluting the user model we only show users with user ids greater than a certain threshold.
 This threshold is adjustable through the config file and called `MinimumUid`.

 For each user the model provides `name`, `realName`, `homeDir` and `icon` properties.
 This model also has a `lastIndex` property holding the index of the last user successfully logged in, and a `lastUser` property containing the name of the last user successfully logged in.

+There is a `count` property that provides count of available users.

 ## Testing